20hnu/crime_classification/docs/docs/index.md

 ## Description

-A short description of the project.
+This is the kaggle dataset.

 ## Commands